Cooking is one of my passions. I enjoy sharing recipes from my native Indian cuisine.

 - Chop the leaves just at the time of cooking.
 Don't chop them well in advance.
 They may give out a more bitter taste due to this.

 - Heat the oil in a pan.
 Add cumin seeds.
 Let it crackle.
 Throw in chopped ginger, garlic, and green chilies.
 Saute them for 1 minute.

 - Add chopped fenugreek leaves.
 Saute until the water evaporates from it.
 This step may take about 4-5 minutes on low flame.

 - Add mashed potatoes, salt, turmeric powder, garam masala powder (optional), and lemon juice.
 Mix well.
 Continue to saute on low heat for a minute.
 This step is just to make the vegetables absorb the masala and flavors.

 - Remove on a serving bowl.
 This is a less spicy and dry curry.
 It goes well with flatbread.

-- You can use it as a stuffing for bread sandwiches also.
+- You can also use it as stuffing for sandwiches.